 Marketing Strategy of Starwood – Stamford US: The headquarters are located in Stamford, Connecticut a subsidiary of Marriot International since September 2016.
-Starwood Hotels and Resorts Worldwide LLC at the point was home to more than 1200 properties that employed more than 1,80,000 individuals including 26% of the employees were located within the U.S. and was among the biggest hotel companies in the world operating resorts, hotels spas, resorts, residences, as well as vacation properties.
+Starwood Hotels and Resorts Worldwide LLC at the point was home to more than 1200 properties that employed more than 1,80,000 individuals including 26% of the employees located within the U.S. and was among the biggest hotel companies in the world operating resorts, hotels spas, resorts, residences, as well as vacation properties.

 In November 2015, Marriott International would purchase Starwood Hotels and Resorts for $13.6 Billion to create the largest hotel chain in the world.